Skip to content

 Context

-The server can:
+The server can

-• Relay actions between devices
+• Relay actions between your devices

 • Read transcriptions and action parameters

-• Send context to LLM providers
+• Send context to the model provider

 • Store session history